samueldonovan1701/arduino-gpio/README.md

 # arduino-gpio
-A faster way to manipulate Arduino GPIO pins
+A simple way to manipulate Arduino GPIO pins on the register level

 ## Usage